dieghernan/dieghernan.github.io/collections/_projects/celestial.md

 ---
-title: Celestial Data
+title: Celestial data
 subtitle: A compilation of celestial data files
-excerpt: This project provides several datasets in GeoJSON and GeoPackage format of celestial objects as of J2000 epoch.
+excerpt: This project provides several datasets of celestial objects as of the J2000 epoch in GeoJSON and GeoPackage formats.
 tags:
   - project
   - maps